Family History Research Guide

 Death and Marriage Notices

 Obituary and marriage notices from the Victoria Daily Times are available for 1901-1939.
-The marriage and death notice indexes are available in the Archives reference room and online through the Archives' Vital Statistics Search page.
+The death and marriage notice indexes are available in the Archives reference room and online through the Archives' website (links below).

 Ross Bay Cemetery Records

 The information in these records includes name, place of birth, place of death, date of death, and plot location.
-Ross Bay Cemetery records are available online through the Archives' Vital Statistics Search page.
+Ross Bay Cemetery records are available online through the Archives' website (link below).

 1881, 1891, 1901, 1911, and 1921